The Best Citizenship-by-Investment Programs for 2025

 Nonetheless, we’ve helped a handful of clients navigate its labyrinthine rules and obtain the passport.
 And they’ve loved the remoteness and the privacy that Vanuatu has been able to give them.

-VERDICT: We like Vanuatu and see potential for tax-free residency seekers, but the passport program is overpriced and too confusing.
-It’s recently taken solid steps in straightening out the program and making it more understandable to foreign investors, so it might still appeal to certain investors.
+It’s recently taken solid steps to straighten out the program and make it more understandable to foreign investors, so it might still appeal to certain investors.
 Actually, the lure of being isolated geographically and hence different from Caribbean programs could be a game-changer for some.

-Learn more about Vanuatu’s citizenship by investment program.
+Learn more about Vanuatu’s citizenship-by-investment program here.

 Who Might Need Citizenship by Investment?